 - Popups.
 You're visiting a website, and you see a screen informing you that you're infected with a virus.
 Tap a button, the message says, and you'll eliminate the threat.

 - Email messages.
-You're sent a note saying that you won money or you need to authorize a delivery.
+You're sent a note saying that you won money or you need to authorise a delivery.
 You're shown a button to click.

 - Phishing (deception).
 A website you visit often is hacked.
-While it looks very similar to your prior visits, tapping buttons leads to unexpected behaviors.
+While it looks very similar to your prior visits, tapping buttons leads to unexpected behaviours.

 Once you engage with the lure set out by the hacker, your tap leads to the installation of malware.
 You may not notice this is happening, but your computer is gaining a new friend that quickly encrypts all of your files so you can’t access them.

 When the program is complete, you're shown a demand for money.
 Ransom amounts vary, but most hackers ask for small amounts from individuals.
 You might be asked for $400 to get your files back.

 Large companies with plenty of files see much larger monetary demands.
 It's not uncommon to face requests of thousands of dollars, and the hacker might ask you to pay with bitcoin.

 It's easy to think of attacks as simple, amateurish attempts at extortion.
 Unfortunately, most hackers tap into sophisticated tools that are nearly impossible to replicate or defeat.